Building Permit Fee Schedule Update – Effective April 15, 2026

 Inspections must be scheduled by 5:00pm for next business day inspections.

-The FEMA 50% Rule is still in effect and will be enforced during review.
-Please click here for more details.
+The Federal Emergency Management Agency (FEMA) 50% Rule is still in effect and will be enforced during permit review for properties located in regulated flood hazard areas.

 For Licensed Contractors